 I’ve started making small visits throughout the evening — so they can slowly learn the weight of my footsteps, the sound of the door opening, the running water.
 I talk softly in the room so they can get used to my voice.
 I’m glad they are quick and lively.
 I’m glad they finished most of their dinner tonight.

-today is ’s birthday. she is six, or seven now; i always lose count with the small ones. and because and i forgot, her mother passed the message (with the gravity only a child can summon) along: we now owe her one hundred swimming trips.
+today is (my niece who likes licking lemons and writing magazines for cats to read)’s birthday. she is six, or seven now; i always lose count with the small ones. and because (my family member who likes to give orders) and i forgot, her mother passed the message (with the gravity only a child can summon) along: we now owe her one hundred swimming trips.

-serves us right. we had lunch outside, , and i. fried tofu. crispy at the edges nearly molten at the centre. and cold beer under a clear sky. the first days of summer. the heat is here but still polite. looked tired. and i have been drinking too much beer lately. it just sort of happens. the beer. one becomes two, and by the time you register it the afternoon has softened at the edges and you’re not sure if that’s the alcohol or just the light.
+serves us right. we had lunch outside, (my friend who loves romcoms and often takes me out for beers), (my family member who likes to give orders) and i. fried tofu. crispy at the edges nearly molten at the centre. and cold beer under a clear sky. the first days of summer. the heat is here but still polite. (my friend who loves romcoms and often takes me out for beers) looked tired. and i have been drinking too much beer lately. it just sort of happens. the beer. one becomes two, and by the time you register it the afternoon has softened at the edges and you’re not sure if that’s the alcohol or just the light.

 the moon is full. again. its cool light falls through the window, and somewhere in that light i remember – the altar. the incense. unlit. again.